Islam in Russia: Islam in the North Caucasus

 In the late 1980s and early 1990s, the Northern Caucasus experienced an Islamic (as well as a national) renaissance.
 Also radical and extremist streams of Islam started taking root, initially in western (upland) Dagestan.

 In 1991, Chechnya declared independence as the Chechen Republic of Ichkeria.
 Russian Army forces were commanded into Grozny in 1994, but, after two years of intense fighting, the Russian troops eventually withdrew from Chechnya under the Khasavyurt Accord.
 Chechnya preserved its de facto independence until 1999.
 However, the Chechen government's grip on Chechnya was weak, especially outside the ruined capital Grozny.
 The areas controlled by separatist groups grew larger and the country became increasingly lawless.
 Aslan Maskhadov's government was unable to rebuild the region or to prevent a number of warlords from taking effective control.
 The relationship between the government and radicals deteriorated.
 In March 1999, Maskhadov closed down the Chechen parliament and introduced aspects of Sharia.
 Despite this concession, extremists such as Shamil Basayev and the Saudi-born Islamist Ibn Al-Khattab continued to undermine the Maskhadov government.
 In April 1998, the group publicly declared that its long-term aim was the creation of a union of Chechnya and Dagestan under Islamic rule and the expulsion of Russians from the entire Caucasian Region.
 This eventually led to the invasion of militants in Dagestan and the start of the Second Chechen War in 1999.
 The Chechen separatists were internally divided between the Islamic extremists, the more moderate pro-independent Muslim Chechens and the traditional Islamic authorities with various positions towards Chechen independence.
 An interim Russian-controlled administration was imposed in Chechnya in 2000, headed by the ex-Mufti and, therefore, religious leader of Sufism, Akhmad Kadyrov.
 Encouraged by the Russian strategy of using the traditional Islamic structures and leaders against the Islamic extremists, there was a process of religious radicalisation in Chechnya and other Northern Caucasus regions.

 At the end of the Second Chechen War, in 2005, Chechen rebel leader, Abdul-Halim Sadulayev, decreed the formation of a Caucasus Front against Russia, among Islamic believers in the North Caucasus, in an attempt to widen Chechnya's conflict with Russia.
 After his death, his successor, Dokka Umarov, declared continuing jihad to establish an Islamic fundamentalist Caucasus Emirate in the North Caucasus and beyond.
 Insurgency in the North Caucasus continued until 2017.
 The police and the FSB carried out mass arrests and used harsh interrogation techniques.
 Some of those who closely followed the teachings of Islam have lost their jobs; mosques have also been closed.

 Russian president Vladimir Putin has allowed the de facto implementation of Sharia law in Chechnya by Ramzan Kadyrov, including polygamy and enforced veiling.

-Vladimir Putin and Recep Tayyip Erdoğan opened Moscow's Cathedral Mosque, 23 September 2015.
+Vladimir Putin and Recep Tayyip Erdoğan opened Moscow's Cathedral Mosque on 23 September 2015.

-There was large anger from mostly Muslims from the Caucasus against the Charlie Hebdo cartoons in France.
+There was anger from Muslims from the Caucasus against the Charlie Hebdo cartoons in France.
 Putin is believed to have backed protests by Muslims in Russia against Charlie Hebdo cartoons and the West.